memgraph/docs/products/memgraph/upcoming/tutorials/football-transfers.md

 they are moving to.
 In some cases, however, transfers can function similarly to player trades, as teams can offer another player on their team as part of the fee.

-As you may presume, there is a lot of money in the game of transfers.According to FIFA, in 2018, from January till September, there were 15,626 international transfers with fees totaling US$ 7.5 billion dollars.
+As you may presume, there is a lot of money involved in the game of transfers.
+According to FIFA, in 2018, from January till September, there were 15,626 international transfers with fees totaling US$ 7.5 billion dollars.